-Targets were met for this goal in both the acceptable standard and standard of excellence categories.
+Targets were met for this goal in the acceptable standard and two of the four standard of excellence categories.
 We were pleased to report that 100% of students wrote all exams and that 100% of students achieved acceptable standards.
-MES exceeded the province in standard of excellence results in all areas.
+MES exceeded the province in standard of excellence results in the areas of social studies and science.
 Our target for acceptable standard achievement is set at 100% for each subject area as we believe students have the potential to meet it.

-- Increase the number of students reading at or above grade level - Multi-aged, leveled guided reading (Grades 1-6) - Embedded PLCs for division one and two to monitor and collaborate for the improvement of "Tier 1" (whole class) instruction and examination of "Tier 2" and "3" needs - Focus upon engaging strong Tier 1 instruction practices - Common PD for all staff (provided by school and personal PD) - Data-driven instruction targeting students at their currently assessed reading levels (RAF) - Increase the achievement levels in math at all grade levels - Professional development and results analysis on Numeracy - Research assessment practices - PD with staff on guided math programming and solid tier one instruction - Review grade level writing standards - Focused PD on Blended Sound Sight and Empowering Writers strategies - Grades 4-6 formal writing assessments - Response to Intervention model; targeted intervention time embedded - Critical challenges approach to instruction delivery - Guaranteed curriculum - PAT data analysis - > Employ technology as a best practice and student learning tool - Including keyboarding and digital citizenship strategies and supports
+- Increase the number of students reading at or above grade level - Multi-aged, leveled guided reading (Grades 1-6) - Embedded PLCs for division one and two to monitor and collaborate for the improvement of "Tier 1" (whole class) instruction and examination of "Tier 2" and "3" needs - Focus upon engaging strong Tier 1 instruction practices - Common PD for all staff (provided by school and personal PD) - Data-driven instruction targeting students at their currently assessed reading levels (RAF) - Increase the achievement levels in math at all grade levels - Professional development and results analysis on Numeracy - PD with staff on Math Workshop and solid tier one instruction - MIPI data collection and analysis - Review grade level writing standards - Focused PD on Blended Sound Sight and Empowering Writers strategies - Grades 4-6 formal writing assessments - Response to Intervention model; targeted intervention time embedded - Critical challenges approach to instruction delivery - Guaranteed curriculum - PAT data analysis - Employ technology as a best practice and student learning tool - Including keyboarding and digital citizenship strategies and supports